 Total shoulder replacement is reserved for animals that have painful conditions of the shoulder joint that have proved unresponsive to conventional surgical techniques or conservative management using pain relief and rehabilitation.
 The most common cause of shoulder joint pain is osteoarthritis secondary to trauma or malformation of the shoulder joint.

 Articular and comminuted fractures of the proximal aspect of the humerus or distal aspect of the scapula have a guarded prognosis after surgical repair, with approximately 50% of articular scapular fractures resulting in long-term lameness associated with osteoarthritis within the shoulder joint.

-Careful rehabilitation after total shoulder replacement is the key to success and it is vital that patients whom undergo this surgery are managed diligently for the first 7-10 days after surgery to prevent damage to the operated shoulder.
-After the initial 10 days patients are placed on a carefully managed exercise program and a rehabilitation regime which is custom-designed for every patient by our chartered physiotherapists.
+Careful rehabilitation after total shoulder replacement is the key to success and it is vital that patients who undergo this surgery are managed diligently for the first 7 to 10 days after surgery to prevent damage to the operated shoulder.
+After the initial 10 days, patients are placed on a carefully managed exercise programme and a rehabilitation regime which is custom-designed for every patient by our chartered physiotherapists.
 This gradually results in off-lead exercise by approximately 12 weeks after surgery for most cases.

-During your dogs hospitalised period they will be cared for by a dedicated team of ward nurses and ward auxiliaries who work alongside your dogs clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all your dogs clinical and emotional needs are met.
-Because your dog is hospitalised for a number of weeks following surgery the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.
+During your dogs hospitalised period, they will be cared for by a dedicated team of ward nurses and ward auxiliaries who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists, ensuring all your dog’s clinical and emotional needs are met.
+Because your dog is hospitalised for a number of weeks following surgery, the patient care team make sure your dog feels at home and treats them with love and affection, just as if they were their own.

-Arthrodesis, or fusion, of the shoulder joint may be a viable alternative in patients that are not suitable for total shoulder replacement.
+Arthrodesis, or fusion of the shoulder joint, may be considered in cases of severe disease or in patients that are not suitable for total shoulder replacement.